 Road transport manager

-Road transport managers plan and coordinate freight and transport operations on the country’s road network.
-They make sure that goods and passengers reach their destinations safely, on time and in the most cost-effective way.
+Road transport managers make sure goods and passengers reach their destinations safely, on time and in the most cost-effective way.

 - working with suppliers and customers, planning routes and scheduling delivery times

 - managing a team of supervisors, administration staff and drivers

 - making sure the operation meets its targets